wieden-kennedy/pyrowire/docs/doc_sections/tutorial.rst

     * we removed ``profanity`` from the list of validators for 'yo_momma'
     * we added Twilio information (this step is rather crucial)

-Cool, now that we've got our topic defined, we can move on to getting our profile/host settings dialed in, which incidentally, should be already done for our dev environment.
+Cool, now that we have our topic defined, we can move on to getting our profile/host settings dialed in, which incidentally, should be already done for our dev environment.

 At this point you can also go back to your app file and remove the override on the profanity validator.
 Because we just